felipeaugdev/expense-tracker/README.md

 # Java CLI Expense Tracker

 A modular, architecture-focused Java command-line application for tracking and analyzing personal expenses.
-Built to demonstrate clean object-oriented design, loose coupling, the Data Access Object (DAO) pattern, and database persistence using JDBC and MariaDB.
+Built to demonstrate clean object-oriented design, loose coupling, the Data Access Object (DAO) pattern, build automation with Maven, and database persistence using JDBC and MariaDB.

 ---